Exploring 11 Types of Drones: Features and Functions

 5. Syma X5C Quadcopter Drone

-As a bonus, this drone comes with a Micro SD card that can store pictures or videos recorded by the drone while flying in the air or while being stored in its case.
+This makes it easy for kids and adults to operate this drone independently.
+As a bonus, this drone comes with a Micro SD card that can store pictures or videos recorded by the drone while it is in the air or stored in its case.

 Towards the bottom of the transmitter are two trims for adjusting the throttle and yaw speed and two trim buttons for changing the pitch and roll speeds.